Restoring a

 Poke Boat Company

-Nevermind.
-Three years after the refinish effort described on this page since 2004, the paint on the top deck was a mess.
-I tried another paint, but two years after that, the fix was a mess, too.
-So I've replaced most of this page with an account of what I hope is the more permanent 2009 restoration.
+Nevermind all that.
+Three years after the refinish effort described on this page in 2004, the paint on the top deck was a mess.
+I tried another paint, but two years after that, that fix was a mess, too.
+So here's a fresher account of what I hope is the more permanent 2009 restoration [ten years on, still looking good].

-In response to my earlier accounts, one web visitor and Phoenix boat enthusiast sent advice from his son who knows from ocean-going yacht maintenance.
-These are recommendations for paints that will flex and hold on thin, regularly abused fiberglass:
+In response to my earlier efforts, a helpful web visitor and fellow Phoenix boat enthusiast sent advice from his son who knows from ocean-going yacht maintenance.
+As for paints that will flex and hold on thin, regularly abused fiberglass:

 • IMRON (DuPont) 2 parts,